 I’ve ditched the baby books

 I won’t labour this point, because I’ve already talked about it in the post you can read here.
 In a nutshell, I got all the baby books when I was pregnant, thinking it would make me the most perfect, most efficient mum.
 It didn’t.
 They make good doorstops though.
 This is more relevant to anyone expecting their first child.
-So my tips for new mums… Don’t bother buying a baby book.
+So my tips for new mums… don’t bother buying a baby book.
 It won’t make you a better mum and it’s just not worth it.

 Mums, what’s your one piece of advice to new mums?
 And what are tips for life with a second baby?

 About the Author